ansys/pystk/doc/source/api/ansys/stk/core/stkobjects/IRadarClutterMapInheritable.rst

 IRadarClutterMapInheritable
 ===========================

-.. py:class:: IRadarClutterMapInheritable
+.. py:class:: ansys.stk.core.stkobjects.IRadarClutterMapInheritable

    object

    Do not use this interface, as it is deprecated.
 This interface is no longer used and there is no alternative.
 Provides access to the properties and methods defining a radar inheritable clutter map.

-.. py:currentmodule:: ansys.stk.core.stkobjects
+.. py:currentmodule:: IRadarClutterMapInheritable

 Overview
 --------